 The commutator contains wedge-shaped hard-drawn copper segments, forming a cylindrical structure.
 A thin sheet of high-quality mica insulates the segments from each other.

 The working principle of a DC motor requires magnetic flux and a current-carrying conductor.
-Consider a coil carrying DC current through commutator and brushes.
-These commutator segments rotate freely about its axis.
+Consider a coil carrying DC current through a commutator and brushes.
+These commutator segments rotate freely about their axis.

 The commutator segment which comes in contact with the left brush gets positive polarity while the right one gets negative polarity.
 This leads to the flow of current in the coil.